carolynvs/cfp/cfp/2019-kubecon-us-cnab-use-cases.md

 ## Notes (1500)
-Cloud Native Application Bundles, CNAB, is a specification recently submitted to the Joint Development Foundation under the Linux Foundation that co-developed by Microsoft, Pivotal, Docker, Bitnami and Hashicorp.
+Cloud Native Application Bundles, CNAB, is a specification recently submitted to the Joint Development Foundation under the Linux Foundation, co-developed by Microsoft, Pivotal, Docker, Bitnami and Hashicorp.
 There are several open-source tools and libraries such as duffle, porter, docker app and cnab-go that implement the CNAB spec.